kausar2nd/ReDirected/README.md

 ## Want to Adapt It?

-Feel free to fork this repo and modify the links for your own profiles and projects!
+Feel free to fork this repo and modify the dictonary with your keywords (endpoints) and your own profiles and projects links!

 **Happy Redirecting! 🚀**